 * When the US Navy came up in November 1941 with an urgent requirement for a night-fighter based on the F4U-1, the Naval Aircraft Factory in Philadelphia took 32 (some sources claim 12) stock F4U-1s and converted them to a night-fighter configuration with the designation "F4U-2".

 The F4U-2 was equipped with AN/APS-4 centimetric radar, fitted in a radome on the right wing.
 One of the three machine guns in the right wing was deleted to balance the radar.
-Although the radar pod apparently did not greatly interfere in the Corsair's maneuverability, the radar set was relatively fragile, and Corsair night fighter pilots were not inclined to jink their aircraft around unless absolutely necessary.
+Although the radar pod apparently did not greatly interfere in the Corsair's maneuverability, the radar set was relatively fragile, and Corsair night fighter pilots were disinclined to jink their aircraft around unless absolutely necessary -- not that there were many wild dogfights in the dead of night.
 The exhausts on the bottom of the cowling were extended to prevent the glow of the exhaust from being seen by potential victims, giving the F4U-2 something of a scruffy "beard" just before the leading edge of the wing.
 A number of F4U-2s saw combat in the South Pacific.
-Apparently there were two field conversions of F4U-1s to F4U-2 standard as well.
+Apparently, there were two field conversions of F4U-1s to F4U-2 standard as well.